What is a Responsive Website

 Evolution from Separate Mobile Sites to Responsive Design

-Historically, web designers created separate mobile versions of websites, often identified by URLs like https://m.example.com
+Historically, web designers created separate mobile versions of websites, often identified by URLs like https://m.example.com.
+While this approach initially addressed the needs of mobile users, it introduced several challenges:

 Multiple Versions: Maintaining separate sites for mobile and desktop users was time-consuming and resource-intensive.